Monday - Friday

 If you are a commuter student, you will receive a C parking decal by mail or from the Parking & Transportation Office before the beginning of your first semester.
 If you have not received a decal by the start of classes, visit the Parking & Transportation Office located in Wasylean Hall room 102.
 Please bring your student ID with you.

-You can park in surface lots D, F, G, H, K, L, and O, and the overflow Chandler Street Lot (Lot Q).
+You can park in surface lots D, F, G, H, K, L, and O.

 To park on campus as a resident student, you must first apply for a decal.

 If you have been approved and have purchased a resident-student parking decal, you will be able to park in the following approved lots.
-Dowden Lot (A) or Parking Garage Lot (C) on floors three (3) and four (4)or Goddard Memorial Lot (R).
-Permits designate the appropriate lots.
+Dowden Lot (A) or Parking Garage Lot (GAR) on floors three (3) and four (4) or the Q Lot.

-- LOT C decal allows parking in the Parking Garage floors three (3) and four (4).
+- Parking Garage (GAR) decal allows parking in the Parking Garage floors three (3) and four (4) and five (5) only.

-- LOT A decal permits allow parking on campus in resident-student parking spaces, located in Dowden Lot.
+- LOT A (Dowden Hall) decal permits allow parking on campus in resident-student parking spaces, located in Dowden Lot only.

-- LOT R decal permits allow parking at Worcester State satellite parking lot located at 140 Goddard Memorial Drive.
-There are shuttle services for this lot.
+- LOT Q decal permits allow parking at Worcester State parking lot only.

-Resident students who have not received approval and purchased a decal are prohibited from parking on campus or in the Chandler Street Lot (Lot Q).
+Resident students who have not received approval and purchased a decal are prohibited from parking on campus.

 Massachusetts law requires college and university students who operate motor vehicles in Massachusetts that are registered in another state or country, whether they live on campus or not, to register that vehicle with the Registry of Motor Vehicles annually using the Massachusetts Nonresident Driver Statement.
 This form also is available from the Parking and Transportation Office.